Deepak-96adt/Hydrogen_Simtel_Desktop_App/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-To be able to start development on EV-SIMTEL, make sure that you have the following prerequisites installed:
+To be able to start development on HYDROGEN-SIMTEL, make sure that you have the following prerequisites installed:

 - [Node.js](https://nodejs.org/en)
 - [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)